sarihammad/findit/README.md

  Line: 5
 ```

-Replace `<directory>` with the path to the folder you want to search, and `<keyword>` with the word or phrase to look for.

-The program will output each file that contains matches, along with the line numbers where the keyword was found.
+Output each file that contains matches, along with the line numbers where the keyword was found.